micag2025/Agentic_AI_Developer_Certification_Project3/README.md

 ## Project Description

-The multi-agent system (prototype) developed in the publication [Agentic AI Developer Certification: LangGraph-Orchestrated Research Assistant for Ready Tensor](https://app.readytensor.ai/publications/agentic-ai-developer-certification-langgraph-orchestrated-research-assistant-for-ready-tensor-IQBETLgAsJ9X)  allows users, such as Ready Tensor Users or Developers, to compare the content of two select scientific publications, side-by-side using natural language queries, LangChain, LangGraph, and OpenAI APIs.
+The multi-agent system (prototype) developed in the publication [Agentic AI Developer Certification: LangGraph-Orchestrated Research Assistant for Ready Tensor](https://app.readytensor.ai/publications/agentic-ai-developer-certification-langgraph-orchestrated-research-assistant-for-ready-tensor-IQBETLgAsJ9X)  allows users (Ready Tensor Users or Developers), to compare the content of two select scientific publications, side-by-side using natural language queries, LangChain, LangGraph, and OpenAI APIs.
-The objective of this project is to take this existing agentic AI system to the next level, making it ready for real-world use, thus transforming this into a tested, safe, user-ready, and portfolio-worthy production-ready AI application (that meets professional standards), (having enclosing) enhancing it for production use by integrating:
+The objective of this project is to take this existing agentic AI system to the next level, making it ready for real-world use, transforming this into a tested, safe, user-ready production-ready AI application that meets professional standards, (having enclosing) enhancing it for production use by integrating:
 - **Guardrails:** Input/output validation, prompt protection, and structured response constraints.
 - **Observability:** Logging, feedback capture, and instrumentation.
 - **Deployment:** Streamlit-based app, Docker support, and cloud hosting options.(Create an intuitive, user-friendly web interface